What is a Backup Password?

 As passwords are per device, if you bought your device second hand, or were given the device, it may be that it wasn't properly reset by the previous owner.
 In that case, maybe the password wasn't actually set by you.
 If your device is a corporate device, a default backup password may also have been set - ask IT.

-Reset the password by erasing the device
+Before iOS 11, reset the password by erasing the device

 There is only one known workaround to reset the backup password but keep your data: